LucasDelfino92/morrowindsharp/modlist.md

 ### READABLE SIGNPOSTS

-Choose between one of these two alternatives:
+Choose between one of these two alternatives for readable signposts.
+My personal preference is PeterBitt's, but if you are a vanilla purist nothing beats Atrayonis'.

 - [**Near Vanilla Road Sign Replacer**](https://www.nexusmods.com/morrowind/mods/44957?) by Atrayonis: makes road signs legible.
 Uses vanilla background and resolution.
   - MO2 will install this mod as a BAIN package.
 Tick the following options and click **OK**:
     - **00 Core**
     - **01 Vvardenfell only**
 - [**Signposts Retextured**](https://www.nexusmods.com/morrowind/mods/42126?) by PeterBitt: makes road signs legible.
 Uses higher quality vanilla-friendly textures.
-It is my personal favorite.
   - Install only one of the main files.

 ### MGE XE MODS